April 16-18 and 23-25, 2021

 Hiram Becoming Hank

 After a couple of postponements due to the Covid-19 pandemic, performance dates are now set for April 16, 17 & 18 and 23, 24 & 25, 2021.
 Friday and Saturday performances will begin at 6:30 pm, with Sunday matinees beginning at 2:00 pm.
 Weather permitting, the play will take place outside in the Otha Lee Biggs Amphitheater; otherwise, the play will be staged in the courtroom.

-This project is supported in part by an award from the National Endowment for the Arts with additional generous support provided by Alabama State Council on the Arts, Alabama Tourism Department and MW Smith Jr Foundation, Gate Precast, Peoples Exchange Bank of Monroe County and R & R Contractors.
+This project is supported in part by an award from the National Endowment for the Arts with additional generous support provided by Alabama State Council on the Arts, Alabama Tourism Department, MW Smith Jr Foundation, Gate Precast, Peoples Exchange Bank of Monroe County and R & R Contractors.

 POSTPONED: Due to concerns about Covid-19, this event will be rescheduled at a later date.